 - Addition of the Model 100 precinct count scanner (M100), HW v.
 1.3.0, FW v.
-5.4.0.0. - ERM v.7.5.5.0 firmware change to address Issue #104 transferred from Unity 3.2.0.0 (ERM v.7.5.4.0) - Functional changes for the addition of a peer-to-peer or client/server LAN to the EMS.
+5.4.0.0 - ERM v.7.5.5.0 firmware change to address Issue #104 transferred from Unity 3.2.0.0 (ERM v.7.5.4.0) (This is being tested to VVSG 2005 v.1:2.1.6). - Functional changes for the addition of a peer-to-peer or client/server LAN to the EMS.

 ES&S petitioned the EAC for reuse of the M100 Unity v.4.0.0.0 test results.
 SysTest documented these results and provided them in the Election Assistance Commission Voting System Test Summary Report Summary of Test Report for testing through 10/22/08 for Election Systems & Software (ES&S), Unity 4.0 Voting System Report Number 07-V-ESS-035-CTP-01, Rev 0.3, July 15, 2009.
 This report documented their certification processes and testing performed including: "documentation review of the Technical Data Package, source code review, and testing... executing functional test cases based on the project test requirements, system level tests prepared by SysTest and analysis of results."
-For the hardware and software identified above as in scope for Unity 3.2.1.0 iBeta reviewed the open discrepancies related to the M100 system functionality and system changes submitted during the Unity v.4.0.0.0 test effort.
+For the hardware and software identified above as in scope for Unity 3.2.1.0 iBeta reviewed the open discrepancies related to the M100 system functionality and System Change Notes submitted during the Unity v.4.0.0.0 test effort.
 A comparison of the versions submitted in the SysTest report and those identified discrepancies for Unity 3.2.1.0 was conducted to confirm if the versions being submitted for Unity 3.2.1.0 matched the versions that were tested in the Unity v.4.0.0.0 certification.

-If the Unity version number of the submitted system changes was equal to or less than the version identified in the report it was excluded due to the petition for reuse of the SysTest results.
-If the open functional discrepancy was equal to the version or greater than the identified in the report it was included in the iBeta testing of Unity 3.2.1.0.
+If the Unity version number of the submitted System Change Note was equal to or less than the version identified in the report it was excluded due to the petition for reuse of the SysTest results.
+If the functional discrepancy remained open after testing in the version identified in the SysTest report, it was included in the iBeta testing of Unity 3.2.1.0.